YotpoLtd/metorikku/README.md

 And the following outputs:
 **CSV, JSON, parquet, Redshift, Cassandra, Segment, JDBC, Kafka**<br />
-***NOTE: If you are using Kafka as input note that the only supported outputs are currently Kafka/Parquet/CSV/JSON and currently you can use just one output for streaming metrics***

 ### Running Metorikku
 There are currently 3 options to run Metorikku.